open-sesame-escape/open-sesame-escape.github.io/content/puzzles/hidden-messages/lookup.md

 the appropriate words.)
 The words to pick out are "Day", "Lips", "Eyebrows", and "Knife", which correspond to the digits 4, 4, 8, and 2, respectively.
 Thus, the passcode is 4482.

+A variant of this method is the [crossword lookup] where instead of providing the code-word lookup in a list, it is hidden in a crossword puzzle.

+[crossword lookup]: /puzzles/paper-and-pencil/crossword-lookup/